acme-networks/acme-public-docs/faq/faq_en.md

   - May contain unpatched security vulnerabilities and functional defects;
   - May not be able to connect to the latest server nodes.
 - **Forced updates**: To ensure service security and functional integrity, we may require users to update to the latest version to continue using the services;
-- **Recommended action**: Please regularly update the app to obtain the best experience and security protection.
+- **Recommended action**: Users should regularly update the app to obtain the best experience and security protection.
 - **Compatibility issues**: Old versions may be incompatible with new server configurations, causing connection failures.

 ### 5.9 What Should I Pay Attention to When Using AcmeVPN for Streaming or Gaming?